paulomendesdigital/laravel-multiauth/README.md

 $table->timestamps();
 ```

-At the terminal run migrate with the code below
+At the terminal run migrate with the line below

 ```
 php artisan migrate